 What is a non-dependant?

-- boarders, sub-tenants and joint tenants
+- boarders, sub-tenants and joint tenants.

-How does it affect my benefits?
+Does a non-dependant affect my benefits?

+If a non-dependant doesn't contribute towards your rent or you choose not to accept their contribution, the law says that we still have to reduce your benefit.
 Sometimes this rule doesn't apply.
 We will not make a charge if you or your partner:

 - are receiving Attendance Allowance